-These bylaws were last amended by the congregation in June 2015, in accordance with the New York Religious Corporation Law.
+These bylaws were last amended by the Congregation in June 2020, in accordance with the New York Religious Corporation Law.
+The history of these Bylaws, including all amendments, is specified at the conclusion of the Bylaws.

 MISSION AND VISION